 I sat alongside Shree’s 5-year-old nephew and we ate the delicious homemade dal-baht together.
 I used a spoon to eat and he ate with his hands like a true Nepali.

-Life in a rural village in Nepal
+How is the Life in a Rural Village in Nepal

 Life as a Nepali villager is busy and they have some hard work in their daily routines.